Incompatible Filesystem Settings on Host vs. Image

 .. note:: **Abstract**

-This page provides further information how to solve
+This page provides further information on how to solve

 the image build host is incompatible with the

-When {kiwi} builds an image which requests the creation of a
+When {kiwi} builds an image that requests the creation of a

 filesystem, the required filesystem creation tool, for

-is compatible with the image target distribution.
+is compatible with the image's target distribution.
 This

 expectation is not always correct and depends on the